JackalLabs/storage-contract/src/README.md

 ```

 #### - GetWalletInfo
-Return init(bool) and all paths that have been created
+Returns init (bool) and all paths that have been created
 ##### Request
 |Name|Type|Description|
 |--|--|--|